Squarelink-Inc/Squarelink-Docs/source/includes/_api_reference.md

 }
 ```

-<aside class="notice">This route requires the <i>wallets:read</i> OR <i>wallets:read:<DESIRED CURRENCY></i> scope</aside>
+<aside class="notice">This route requires the <i>wallets:read</i> OR <i>wallets:read:<DESIRED CURRENCY></i> scope.</aside>

-You can use this route to list a Squarelink user's transactions by currency, including specific ERC-20 token transactions or *all* ERC-20 token transactions. *Note:* all transaction requests are paginated.
+You can use this route to list a Squarelink user's transactions by currency, including specific ERC-20 token transactions or *all* ERC-20 token transactions. *Note:* All transaction requests are paginated.

 ### Request Parameters
 Parameter | Type | Description